garbage-team/garbage_view/README.md

 To use self gathered dataset, first convert the data to a tfrecord (for easier handling) using [write_tfrecord](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/data_loader.py#L145).
 Then load the dataset using [load_tfrecord_dataset](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/data_loader.py#L171).

+Our dataset for training and validation will be available for download, coming soon.

 ## Guide: Setup model and train it.
 An example of this process can be seen in [src/main.py](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/main.py#L12).

 1. Generate a model, we recommend the softmax model [sm_model()](https://github.com/garbage-team/garbage_view/blob/333953227170c9cabfc815fad1eeeba0ff259250/src/model.py#L53) for easy implementation with the loss functions.
+      * If training an existing model, instead load it using [load_model()](https://github.com/garbage-team/garbage_view/blob/7c99a90fe3e1e9601a465aeec8d4dd1e1a779add/src/main.py#L157)
 2. Decide on the type of training you wish to do, which dataset, what parameters, which loss functions etc.
     * Dataset, learning rate and epochs is passed as parameters to the [training_loop()](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/main.py#L25).
     * Loss functions can be altered in the [custom_loss()](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/main.py#L66) function, and their respective weighing for the total loss.